ajurala/MangaDownloader/README.md

 1. Currently downloads mangas under a folder named from manga site itself - Plan to change this to user defined

-2. Buttons in Download section does nothing
+2. Remove and Remove All in Download section does nothing

-3. Small buttons in the chapter list does nothing
+3. Download new and Select new buttons in the chapter list does nothing

 4. Only MangaStream is supported